My most epic punt in poker so far

 First of all, if my image was that of a nit, it follows that people probably think I only 3-bet with premiums, and so I shouldn’t have necessarily expected the lojack to think he’d be able to get me off a hand that I chose to 3-bet.
 He might be “out to get me” in a general sense, but probably not in the form of 4-betting light against me out of position.
 And also, this isn’t even a 4-bet, it’s technically a 5-bet.
 It just seems like a 4-bet since it’s effectively a min-click following another min-click.

-Finally, the part of my thought process that actually holds up to some degree, if we were to ignore for a second that the big blind was still in the hand: I think my assessment that the lojack would put me on an extremely strong hand, and not be able to put me on a bullshit hand like AQo if I were to jam, was probably true.
-Another problem that still remains, however, was that I only had $725 more behind.
-The raise would be to $800 total, and it would be $575 more for him to call.
-After my jam, the pot would have been around $1200, giving him about 2:1 odds on a call, meaning he only needs about 33% equity for the call to be breakeven.
+Now let’s touch on another dimension, pot odds.
+After the lojack’s raise, I had $725 more behind.
+If I were to jam, the raise would be to $800 total, and it would be $575 more for him to call.
+After the jam, the pot would have been around $1200, giving him about 2:1 odds on a call, meaning he needs about 33% equity for the call to be breakeven.
 It’s not as egregious as it would have been if I had only had, say, $600 behind to start, which would have given him close to 3:1 and a trivial snap-call regardless of his holdings.
-But it’s still a decent price, and a jam heads up would have been more viable if I was a little deeper.
+But it’s still a decent price, and a jam would have been more viable if I was a little deeper.

-Anyway, back to what happened: I put my big boy pants on and announced the two fateful words.
+Anyway, back to what happened: I put on my big boy pants and announced the two fateful words.

 All in.